Demartek Storage Networking Interface Comparison

 - NDR — Next Data Rate is expected after HDR.

 - XDR — eXtreme Data Rate is expected after NDR.

 - Speeds follow Ethernet roadmap.

 - iSER — iSCSI Extensions for RDMA (Remote Direct Memory Access – allows data bypass the TCP/IP stack, cutting down on data copies and CPU utilization. iWARP(Internet Wide Area RDMA Protocol) and RoCE (RDMA over Converged Ethernet) are the two protocols enabling RDMA for Ethernet in rNICs (RDMA Network Interface Controllers).

-- NVMe — Development is underway on the next version of the NVMe specification.
-Early estimates are that this version may be completed in calendar year 2019.
+- NVMe — Development is underway on the next version of the NVMe specification after version 1.4, but no public announcements have been made as of July 2019.

 - 24G SAS specifications — As of June 2017, development is complete (functionally complete) on the 24G SAS specification, comprised of SAS-4 and SPL-4 by the INCITS T10 committee and products are being developed.
 24G SAS is backward compatible with 12 Gb/s and 6 Gb/s SAS but will use a different encoding scheme than previous versions.
 See the Demartek report discussing Applications Driving 24G SAS for additional detail on the 24G SAS specifications.